8 Bishopsgate: Previous building

 The current skyscraper replaced 6–8 Bishopsgate, a 79 m tall office building that was the headquarters of Barings Bank up until the bank collapsed in 1995.
 Barings Bank had been based at 8 Bishopsgate since 1806, the building undergoing several expansions and refurbishments up until it was replaced by a high-rise.
 Designed by GMW Architects, construction started in 1977 and took four years.
 The building opened in 1981 and was in use until 2019.

 Planning

 The original contested scheme for 8 Bishopsgate was submitted in 2015.
 The skyscraper was designed to be 'visually striking', incorporating high-quality warm building materials such as wood and marble to welcome visitors inside.

 The building was constructed as part of a wave of high-rise development in the Bishopsgate area, caused by growing demand for office space in the City of London.

 Demolition work on the previous buildings began in mid-2018, with construction work beginning on the new building in 2019.
-The skyscraper opened in 2023, and includes a free viewing platform, The Look Out, located on the 50th floor.
+The skyscraper opened in 2023, and includes a free viewing platform, The Look0ut, located on the 50th floor.